izuzak/atom-pdf-view/README.md

 Jump to a specific page by either clicking on the page count in the status bar or by executing the `Pdf View: Go To Page` command from the command palette.

 ![](https://cloud.githubusercontent.com/assets/38924/3689767/ce223cce-1342-11e4-8b7b-b2e5bdbb3016.png)

+### SyncTeX

+For PDF files created by TeX using the `--synctex=1` option, a click on the PDF will take you to the corresponding source code.
+The `synctex` command has to be installed and available in the `PATH` for this to work.